 Fair Grove Historical and Preservation Society

 This mill was originally known as the Boegel & Hines mill, but after changing hands several times became known locally as Wommack Mill.
+As you can see from the pictures above, thanks to the can-do spirit of the entire community the mill was restored and saved.

 The mill itself is located next to a small stream which usually doesn't run.
 Instead of attempting to build a mill pond with a very small drainage area, the decision was made to make the mill steam powered.